CBC Windsor's March 30 COVID-19 update: 44 confirmed cases | CBC News

 Chatham-Kent cases

-There are six confirmed cases of COVID-19 in the Chatham-Kent area as of Sunday.
+There were six confirmed cases of COVID-19 in the Chatham-Kent area as of Sunday.

+As of Monday evening, Chatham-Kent medical officer of health Dr. David Colby confirmed that the region's first confirmed COVID-19 case — a man in his 50s — has made a full recovery.

+"He has done wonderfully," Colby wrote in a media release published Monday.
+"He has satisfied every quarantine measure that was put in place to prevent the spread of the infection."

 Meanwhile, more than 100 staff members at the Chatham-Kent Health Alliance hospitals are in self-isolation after the March Break holiday.